-There are several ways teens can be introduced to a drug like methylphenidate.
-They may receive Ritalin or Concerta from friends, parents or acquaintances, or a doctor may prescribe it to them for a medical condition, such as ADHD.
+There are several ways that teens can be introduced to a drug like methylphenidate.
+They may receive Ritalin or Concerta from friends, parents or acquaintances, or a doctor may prescribe methylphenidate to them for a medical condition, such as ADHD.
 Teens may begin abusing prescription stimulants like Ritalin in order to gain an edge in school or stay up to party.

 To help prevent drug abuse in your teen:

 - Have a conversation about drugs, addiction, and specifically methylphenidate.
 (Drugfree.org reports that children who learn about the risks of drugs from their parents are less likely to abuse them.)